This is the multi-page printable view of this section. Click here to print.

 Modern applications demand high availability, low downtime, and resilient infrastructure.
 Kubernetes provides building blocks like Deployments, ReplicaSets, and Services to support fault tolerance, but understanding how these interact during disruptions is critical for ensuring reliability.
 Pod disruption scenarios test this reliability under various conditions, validating that the application and infrastructure respond as expected.

-Use cases and importance of pod scenarios
+Use cases of pod scenarios

 1. Deleting multiple pods simultaneously